joshgerdes/jekyll-uno/_posts/2023-02-23-azure-availability-zone-peering.md

   teaser: "/uploads/availability-zones.png"

 ---
-In most [regions ](https://learn.microsoft.com/azure/reliability/availability-zones-service-support?WT.mc_id=AZ-MVP-5004796 "Availability zone service and regional support")_(and odds are, if your area doesn't have Avalibility Zones, it's on the roadmap to be set up)_, Microsoft Azure has [Availability Zones](https://learn.microsoft.com/en-us/azure/reliability/availability-zones-overview?WT.mc_id=AZ-MVP-5004796 "What are Azure regions and availability zones?").
+In most [regions ](https://learn.microsoft.com/azure/reliability/availability-zones-service-support?WT.mc_id=AZ-MVP-5004796 "Availability zone service and regional support"){:target="_blank"}_(and odds are, if your area doesn't have Avalibility Zones, it's on the roadmap to be set up)_, Microsoft Azure has [Availability Zones](https://learn.microsoft.com/en-us/azure/reliability/availability-zones-overview?WT.mc_id=AZ-MVP-5004796 "What are Azure regions and availability zones?"){:target="_blank"}.

 Each Azure region features data centres deployed within a latency-defined perimeter.
 At a high level, these zones consist of 3 separate data centres with independent cooling, power, switching etc.